 Stories and digital learning for grown-ups

-Once upon a time there was an Instructional Designer called Niamh.
+Once upon a time there was a Learning Experience Designer called Niamh.
 One day, Niamh's boss sent her to visit a client and told her that she must use her magic powers to convince them that a story-based approach was best idea for their project...

 Ok so it wasn't exactly like that, but not far off.
 The client was a global engineering firm and the scepticism was palpable in early meetings.
 To their credit, they agreed to the idea and put their faith in us, despite the obvious departure from the training norm.